SCIFIHISTORY.NET

 At the 1978 Saturn Awards, the film took home top honors in the categories of 'Best Music' and 'Best Director' while having to settle for nominations alone in the categories of 'Best Make-Up,' 'Best Special Effects,' 'Best Supporting Actress,' 'Best Actress,' 'Best Actor,' 'Best Writing,' and 'Best Science Fiction Film.'
 At the 1978 Academy Awards, Close Encounters took home a single Oscar -- 'Best Cinematography' -- though Frank E. Warner also took home as Special Achievement Award for his work on the project.
 The flick had to settle for nominations alone in the categories of 'Best Actress In A Supporting Role,' 'Best Music - Original Score,' 'Best Effects - Visual Effects,' 'Best Film Editing,' 'Best Sound,' 'Best Art Direction - Set Decoration,' and 'Best Director.'
 Lastly, the Hugo Awards nominations the film in its category of 'Best Dramatic Presentation.'

 On this day in 1995 (on home video in Germany), Project Shadowchaser III served up SciFi thrills and chills.
-The feature starred Sam Bottoms and Musetta Vander, and here's the plot summary from IMDB.com:
+Directed by John Eyres from a story by Nick Davis, the feature starred Sam Bottoms, Musetta Vander, and Christopher Atkins.
+Here's the plot summary from IMDB.com:

 "It has been 25 years since the ore spaceship Siberia was last heard from.
 Unfortunately, it is now on a collision course with the communications station Comstat 5 which is orbiting Mars.
 After one successful maneuver to avoid the Siberia, it rams Comstat 5 and the crew soon finds that the Siberia crew is dead and the reason that it has been missing for 25 years.
 But that reason is trying to destroy them all as it destroyed the Siberia crew."